Assessing iron deficiency anaemia in paediatric congenital heart disease at a tertiary hospital in Eastern Uganda

 Abstract

-Iron deficiency is among the most common nutritional deficiencies and among children with congenital heart disease, the associated anemia is a significant contributor to morbidity and mortality especially in low middle income countries where definitive surgery usually is inaccessible and significantly delayed.
-The objective of this study was to determine the prevalence and factors associated with iron deficiency anemia among children with congenital heart disease at the paediatric cardiology clinic of a tertiary hospital in Eastern Uganda.
+Background.
+Iron deficiency is among the most common nutritional deficiencies, and among children with congenital heart disease (CHD), the associated anaemia is a significant contributor to morbidity and mortality, especially in low- and middle-income countries where definitive surgery is usually inaccessible and significantly delayed.
+The objective of this study was to determine the prevalence of (and factors associated with) iron deficiency anaemia (IDA) among children with CHD at the paediatric cardiology clinic of a tertiary hospital in Eastern Uganda.

-Children with congenital heart disease in low resource settings should be routinely screened for iron deficiency anemia and supplemented with iron when deficient.
+Conclusion.
+Children with CHD in low-resource settings should be routinely screened for IDA and supplemented with iron when deficient.

 Article Details